Parking in downtown Las Vegas used to be so simple. These days, though, things have gotten a little more complicated.

 It may seem obvious, but please take note where you parked.

-We’ve tried to make it easier by having a different dice fact on each parking level.
+We’ve tried to make it easier by having a different dice face on each parking level.
 The levels are also color-coded.
 Vegas veterans know you should always snap a photo of your floor level with your smartphone before starting your Fremont Street adventure.

 When you leave, you can pay at kiosks on the mall level of the garage (the elevator lobby), or on the 2nd floor of the garage.
 Paying at the machine on the second floor of the garage is one of our best insider tips, because the kiosks on the first floor often have lines.
 The first floor kiosks are shown below.